South Africa police fire teargas as mine unrest spreads

 The public outcry at the murder charges soured the already testy relationship between the unions, Lonmin management and the government, which has been trying to put a lid on the mess and end a wildcat strike approaching its fourth week.

-However, three-way talks ended without any progress on Monday.
-The Department of Labor said the negotiations would resume on Wednesday.
+But unions involved in the talks said a return to work was by no means certain.

+"I don't share the same optimism," said Gideon du Plessis of the Solidarity trade union.
+"The workers have made it clear that they will not go back to work until such time that their wage demands are met."

-Lonmin shares rose nearly 4 percent in early trade on hopes for a resumption of mining, but lost most of those gains as hopes of a breakthrough faded.
+Lonmin shares in Johannesburg rose nearly 4 percent on hopes of a speedy resumption of mining, but lost most of those gains as hopes of a breakthrough faded.
 Lonmin said only 4.5 percent of its shift workers turned up on Monday.

-"An indefinite strike will ultimately threaten the jobs of more than 40,000 workers.
-We cannot go on indefinitely without normalizing operations and still escape the consequences of the mine not being operational," it said in a statement.

-Many of the AMCU-affiliated miners accuse the NUM of caring more about its political connections to the ruling African National Congress than about the plight of workers deep underground.
+Many of the AMCU-affiliated miners have accused the NUM of caring more about its political connections to the ruling African National Congress than about the plight of workers deep underground.

 The 3,000 striking Marikana workers are mostly rock drill operators demanding 12,500 rand ($1,500) a month in basic wages, more than double what they receive now.